AdobeDocs/experience-platform.en/help/rtcdp/b2b-guardrails.md

 >[!NOTE]
 >
 >The segmentation limits outlined in this section represent the changes enabled by Real-Time Customer Data Platform B2B Edition.
-For a complete list of default limits for Real-Time CDP B2B Edition, combine these limits with the general Adobe Experience Platform limits outlined in the [guardrails for Real-time Customer Profile data documentation](../profile/guardrails.md).
+For a complete list of default limits for Real-Time CDP B2B Edition, combine these limits with the general Adobe Experience Platform limits outlined in the [guardrails for Real-Time Customer Profile data documentation](../profile/guardrails.md).

 | Guardrail | Limit | Limit Type | Description|
 | --- | --- | --- | --- |